 In this post, the attention grabber was the new trend in advertising that was going to be discussed on 60 Minutes.
 The interesting statement was about that trend might leave you dumbfounded.
 The desire statement used a popular (and sometimes controversial) generation to show that this trend is worth paying attention to – millennials.
 Finally, the action was simply the word, “tonight.”
-It was clear that in order to find out what that trend was, the person had to tune in that night to the show.
+It was clear that to find out what that trend was; the person had to tune in that night to the show.

 6. So What?

 “So what?”
 That’s the question running through your customer’s mind when he reads your sales pitch.